-“I have loved Music Theatre Techniques with Matthew Hougland.
+“I love Music Theatre Techniques with Professor Matthew Hougland.
 I am always excited to walk into this class and experience my love for music.
-We prepare songs and perform them in front of our peers and Professor Hougland.
+We prepare songs and perform them in front of our peers.
 We then receive coaching based on our performance and discuss how we feel about our performance.
 After the coaching, our peers give us commentary.
 Each class is different, and that’s what makes me so excited to go to this class.
 You learn to love yourself as a performer each day.”

 “I have recently become a member of Lambda Kappa, a music fraternity, here at Carthage.
 I have loved becoming more involved in the Music Department at Carthage and am even more excited to see the opportunities Lambda Kappa will bring in the future.
 I am also a member of the Carthage Treble Choir.
 I hope to join a sorority this spring and become a resident assistant for my junior year.”